lanl/Tardigrade-examples/docs/software_usage.rst

 Ratel FEM
 *********

-Meshes for simple Ratel DNS are generated using a Cubit Python script.
+Meshes for simple Ratel DNS are either generated using a Cubit Python script or pulled from the :code:`model_package/meshes` directory.

-An options file is then generated using the :py:mod:`model_package/DNS_Ratel/build_options_file` Python script.
+An options file is then generated using the :py:mod:`model_package.DNS_Ratel.build_options_file` Python script.
 All other simulation inputs (material properties, boundary and loading condition, simulation duration and incrementation, etc.) are specified here.